pyconireland/Plan2023/PyData.md

 #### Regional PyData Events in Spring 2021

 * Potential for hosting workshops in Limerick, Cork and Galway
-* The workshops will take on Saturday Morning between 10am anf 4pm approx
+* The workshops will take on Saturday Morning between 10 am and 4pm approx.